hemanthkumar29/liet-eco-spark/README.md

 Host the static `dist/` with the Express server (already configured to serve it when present).
 Back up `data/` or commit it to preserve orders/products.

+### Production hosting (Netlify/static)

+- Netlify only serves the static frontend.
+You still need the Node API running somewhere reachable over HTTPS (Render/Railway/Fly/any VPS).
+Deploy `npm run server` there with the `data/` folder.
+- Set `VITE_API_BASE_URL` in Netlify environment variables to your deployed API base (e.g., `https://your-api-host.com`).
+Without this, `/api/orders` will 404 and checkout will fail.
+- The API already enables CORS for all origins; if you lock it down, include your Netlify domain.
+- Optional: add a CDN/edge rewrite from `/api/*` to your API host if you want to keep relative paths in the browser.

 ## Testing checklist

 - Start API and Vite; load homepage — products should render.